Frequently Asked Denture Questions – Palm Bay, FL

 At Beautiful You Dental, we know how stressful extensive tooth loss can be, and our skilled Palm Bay dentist and dentistry team are here to make the tooth replacement process simple and stress free.
 Before you begin any advanced treatment plan, it’s essential that you get answers to all of your questions and feel 100% confident in your care plan.
-On this page, we’ve provide basic answers to some of our dentures frequently asked questions, but this is by no means a complete list.
-If you don’t see your question here or you need more information, please call our office.
+On this page, we’ve provide basic answers to some of our frequently asked denture questions, but this is by no means a complete list.
+If you don’t see your question here or you need more information, please call our dental office.
 One of our knowledgeable team members would be happy to discuss tooth replacement options over the phone when possible, and we can schedule a consultation visit for you to ask more questions and get all the information you need.

 What are Partials?

 Partials are tooth replacement prosthetics that fill gaps in the smile.
 Following extensive tooth loss, these dentures allow us to retain healthy teeth while restoring healthy function.
 These tooth replacement prosthetics use a gum colored base material that is crafted to fit between healthy teeth.
 The replacement teeth are attached to this base, and the entire partial denture is anchored in place with clasps attached to healthy teeth.

 Full dentures also use a gum colored base material to support replacement teeth.
 Because there are no remaining teeth to provide support, the base material is crafted to fit against the gum line, creating suction that holds the denture in place.
 For added support, some patients choose to use a small amount of denture adhesive.

 Implant dentures can be either partial or full tooth replacement prosthetics.
 Prior to placement, they closely resemble removable dentures.
 However, these tooth replacement prosthetics are attached to dental implant posts that mimic natural root structures holding your denture in place.